-- Probiotic use have proven to relieve gastrointestinal and bowel disorders such as bloating/distension, abdominal pain and constipation.
+- Probiotic use has proven to relieve gastrointestinal and bowel disorders such as bloating/distension, abdominal pain, and constipation.

-Additionally, you should add supplemental sources of probiotics.
-You can get a high quality probiotic supplement containing high CFU (colony forming unit) count and strain diversity.
+If you are looking to add supplemental sources of probiotics, you can get a probiotic supplement containing high CFU (colony forming unit) count and strain diversity.
 The following are some of the great ones in the market: